ArctosDB/documentation-wiki/_documentation/authorities.markdown

 ## Principles

 All code table values should adhere to our principles [developing document](https://docs.google.com/presentation/d/106K73W3og-iFLI9TZlfK00GtvVOJjIx5rU_43TsP49E/edit#slide=id.g24c167402f2_0_0)) in support of standardized, normalized, properly-categorized, connected, sharable "Research Grade" data.

+## Concepts

+All code tables provide a definition; values are **concepts** which mean what they're definied to mean, and meanings cannot be drawn from the values alone.

+## Procedures

+Additions or changes generally require open discussion through Issues, and the Issue/discussion must be recorded with the new value.

+## Table Definitions

+All code tables should have a prescriptive, functional definition.
+(Some of these allow expedited additions.)

+## Content

+Code tables cannot contain HTML.
+(Cleanup is an ongonig process; file an Issue for prioritization.)

 ### Reality